 Periodontal disease is an infection that affects your tissues and bone that support your teeth.
 When you have periodontal disease, your gum tissue will pull back from your tooth.
 It may progress to the tissue and bone that support the tooth being destroyed.
 Teeth can fall out, or need to be removed.
 The good news is that periodontal disease can be prevented if detected in its early stages.

 There are certain factors that can increase your risk of developing periodontal disease.
+Here are some risk factors for periodontal disease

 - Certain medications such as steroid medication, cancer therapy drugs, blood pressure drugs, anti-seizure drugs, and birth control pills can affect your gums.
 Some of these medications can reduce your saliva and this can result in dry mouth.